Have you been diagnosed with a brain tumour? Order your free information pack.

 The team used lab models that closely mimic human glioblastoma tumours in how they look, grow, and interact with the healthy brain.

 To study these models, the team used a method called spatial transcriptomics.
-This allows the researchers to create a map of how different genes are being turned on and off in different parts of the tumour.
-The genetic map gives a detailed picture of how the tumour behaves as it spreads.
-With this knowledge, the researchers compared the tumour cells with healthy brain cells, which allowed them to better understand the differences between them.
+This allows researchers to create a map showing how different genes are being turned on and off in different parts of the tumour.
+This provides a detailed genetic picture of how the tumour behaves as it spreads.
+With this knowledge, the researchers compared the tumour cells with healthy brain cells, to gain a better understanding of the differences between them.

 Using these models, the researchers also looked at improving imaging methods like MRI scans and applied a method to make brain tissue transparent.
 This allowed the team to view how the tumour interacts with the rest of the brain in great detail.
 They also developed mathematical models to simulate how the tumour invades the brain.
 The researchers combined these models with the genetic mapping to help predict tumour behaviour and guide future treatments.